 TOPIC: (ISA-EE-1) Codes and Standards

 PURPOSE: The purpose of this activity is to familiarize the inspector with the industry codes and standards that licensees, applicants, and/or vendors use to demonstrate adequate safety in their design.
-Also, the codes and standards form the basis for staff safety decisions. all codes or standards are used by licensee, applicant, or vendor, many be viewed as reference only.
+Also, the codes and standards form the basis for staff safety decisions.
+Since all codes or standards are not used by every licensee, applicant, or vendor, many should be viewed as reference only.

 COMPETENCY